HemantMishra2003/Binary-DENnseNet-121/README.md

 > - Although an ideal Recall Value is close to **100%**,but
 > - achieving perfect Recall is challenging  due to practical limitations
 > - such as Dataset Variability and Computational constraints.

-> - This Model is therefore designed to **Minimize False Negatives**,
-> - prioritizing patient safety over Conservative Predictions.

-> - While Recall for the Normal class is comparatively lower, this reflects a
-> - **Safety-Oriented Design Choice**  that emphasizes detecting pneumonia cases
-> - cases rather than risking missed Diagnosis.

 # Our Model Architecture :